voxpupuli/puppet-rabbitmq/README.md

 Testing on other platforms has been light and cannot be guaranteed.

-### RedHat module dependencies
+### Module dependencies
-To have a suitable erlang version installed on RedHat systems, you have to install another puppet module from http://forge.puppetlabs.com/garethr/erlang with:
+To have a suitable erlang version installed on RedHat and Debian systems, you have to install another puppet module from http://forge.puppetlabs.com/garethr/erlang with:

     puppet module install garethr-erlang